lauracondon/pands-project2021/README.md

 Since its publication, Fisher's Iris dataset has become tremendously popular for use in machine learning and statistics.
 According to Wiley Online Library, it has been cited in other publications 8,336 times - 547 times in 2020 alone, reflecting its continued popularity **[5]**.
 Wiley also records that it has been referenced in 41 patents, ranging from medical devices to a data mining and analytics suite called KnowledgeSTUDIO first released in 1999 and still available today **[6]**.

 Use of this dataset is not without issue, however, and there are errors that were incorporated into its reproduced versions which went unnoticed for many years.
 Notably, the version uploaded to the University of California at Irvine's machine learning repository contains two errors, as first noted by Besdek et. al **[7]**.
 These errors are now acknowledged by the UCI on their website **[8]**.
 Additionally some biologists have argued that iris flowers don't actually have sepals at all and instead have tepals **[9]**.
-While that argument is best left to them but it is an interesting aside to a near ubiquitous dataset.
+While that argument is best left to them, it is an interesting aside to a near ubiquitous dataset.

 # 3. How to Run analysis.py